-Students should also note that direct subsidized loans will only be granted for 150% of the expected program completion time.
+Students should also note that the government only grants direct subsidized loans for 150% of the expected program completion time.
 For example, a bachelor’s degree is normally four years and therefore, the government will consider your application for up to six.
 An associate’s degree is two years, so, in this case, the limit would be three.

 Loan amounts under this category for undergraduates tend to be from $5,500 to $12,500 each year with a fixed interest rate of 3.76%.
-Gradates do not receive fixed interest rates under subsidized loans.
+Graduates do not receive fixed interest rates under subsidized loans.

 There is one major plus: there is no interest until you graduate as long as you remain in school for at least half-time.
 You will also have a six month grace period after leaving the school, graduation or not, and you are also free to request deferments.

 Unlike subsidized loans, unsubsidized require no proof of financial need, but the other eligibility requirements still stand: you must be attending at least half time, be in pursuit of a degree or certificate, and be an undergraduate, graduate, or professional student.

-Your school will again make the decision determining how much of this loan you should receive.
-Other money you are receiving, such as any subsidized loans, as well as the cost of tuition will be taken into account.
+Your school will again make the decision to determine how much of this loan you should receive.
+The school takes into account other money you receive, such as any subsidized loans, as well as the cost of tuition.